-When the holiday season approaches in November, the popularity of unboxing videos marks a seasonal rise.
+When the holiday season approaches in October, the popularity of unboxing videos marks a seasonal rise.
 These popular videos are pretty habit forming.
-According to YouTube, online users viewed unboxing videos more than 1.1 billion times for a total of 60 million hours in 2015.
-Pretty impressive.
 But why are they so popular?
 What drives us to seek out and watch these videos in massive droves?
 Turns out, it may all be in our heads.

 First, there is an anticipation and intrigue.
 What’s in the box?
 “There is speculation in your own brain about what might or might not be in it,” says Rutledge.
 And there is the reveal, which is the payoff.
 The viewer gets a reward from seeing what is inside and seeing how it matches up against whatever they expected it to be.
 “So there is actually a neurological reward, big or small, but that completion of knowledge or the understanding is part of what drives it.
 People are just curious.”

 Next, unboxing videos could be considered a story that is shared among people — and a compelling story at that.
 The viewers are invited along as the person in the video talks to them, breaking through the so-called fourth wall — the conceptual barrier between performer and audience — and making the viewer an active part of the story.
 Rutledge says: “Even though you rationally know that that person in that video does not see you and that they taped it at some other time, part of your brain responds to it as if it was a normal social situation.”